Police station: India

 In India, police stations are referred to as "thana" or "thane".
 The term thana is derived from the Persian word sthan, which means a place or location.
 The British colonial administration adopted this term, and it has been widely used ever since.
 There are regional variations, such as Kāval nilaiyam in Tamil Nadu, etc. Police stations have a designated area under their jurisdiction.
-Police stations are headed by a station house officer (SHO) who may be of inspector or sub-inspector rank, assisted by an assistant sub-inspector, head constables, and constables.
+Police stations are headed by a station house officer (SHO) who may be of inspector (P.I.) or sub-inspector (S.I) rank, assisted by an assistant sub-inspector (A.S.I.), head constables (H.C.), and constables (P.C.).
 The number of personnel in a particular police station depends on many factors like area covered, population, topography, crime rate, sensitivity, important places and others.
 Some police stations may have police outposts under them.
 Police outposts are set up when areas covered by police stations have difficult topography, a lack of transportation, high population density, communally sensitive places and border points, or if the area is very large.
 There are many police stations in India which lack basic infrastructure like proper buildings, landline telephones, wireless sets, vehicles, computers and adequate police personnel.
-Specialized police stations also exist for specific purposes, such as cyber crime, railway, traffic enforcement, and women.Some of the police stations in India(Bharat) may have police checkposts under their jurisdiction to monitor traffic, check movement of contraband,for patrolling and beat duties, to prevent or control communal disturbances or other criminal activities,places where large number of people congregate| and also during elections.
+Specialized police stations also exist for specific purposes, such as cyber crime, railway, traffic enforcement, and women.
+Some of the police stations in India (Bharat) may have police checkposts under their jurisdiction to monitor traffic, check movement of contraband, for patrolling and beat duties, to prevent or control communal disturbances or other criminal activities,places where large number of people congregate| and also during elections.
 These police checkposts may be permanent or temporary in nature depending on the ground situation among many others.